 You can claim any expense that is wholly and exclusively for the purpose of your business.

 This includes your accountancy so you will even receive tax relief on our invoice.

 There are other costs you can claim that many businesses aren’t aware of.
-As an example if you work from home you can claim up to £26 per month as use of home as office.
-Every penny counts.

 Should I claim for fuel or mileage?